Banner Image

 UNFPA Chad

-UNFPA assistance began in Chad in 1986 with the rehabilitation of the National Centre for Maternal and Child Health/Family Well-Being.
-With limited health infrastructures, poverty is widespread and harmful traditional practices such as early marriage are prevalent.
-Current UNFPA programmes target reducing the maternal mortality rate, among the world’s highest.
-They emphasize strengthening capacities at the Ministry of Public Health, including through the provision of technical skills, medical equipment and reproductive health commodities.
-UNFPA also assists in improving the training of gynaecologists, obstetricians, and midwives, essential to providing quality services.
+With limited health infrastructure, poverty is widespread in Chad, and harmful traditional practices such as early marriage are prevalent.
+Active in the country since 1986, UNFPA works to reduce the high maternal mortality rate and to strengthen capacities at the Ministry of Public Health, including through the provision of medical equipment and reproductive health commodities, among other initiatives.
+UNFPA also assists in improving the training of gynaecologists, obstetricians and midwives, essential to providing quality services.

 • People Reached